clairey-zx81/json-model/README.md

 - [x] tests: check all models wrt to the meta model, once
 - [x] static: remove pyright asserts from generated code
 - [x] schema: warn when generating schema with strict options
+- [x] static: fast vs slow with path and reasons
+- [x] static: update path
 - [ ] static: add a `_` to the default prefix to separate exports
-- [ ] static: update path
-- [ ] static: fast vs slow with path and reasons?
 - [ ] static: detect and remove duplicate functions!
 - [ ] static: add option to report where it fails (aka reasons)
 - [ ] static: generate pyright compatible code…